 Due to recent measles outbreaks in the UK it's important to check that you're up to date with your vaccinations at university.

 Measles is a highly infectious viral illness.
 The illness causes a range of symptoms including fever, coughing and distinctive red-brown spots.
 Symptoms of measles appear 9-11 days after the infection begins, and last up to 14 days.
 The condition is most infectious after the first symptoms have appeared and before the rash has developed.
 You can catch measles through direct contact with an infected person, or through the air when they cough or sneeze.
 The droplets can also survive and remain contagious on surfaces for a few hours.
+If you suspect that you have measles, please stay away from others for at least four days after the rash appears.

 Mumps is a contagious viral infection most recognisable by the painful swellings at the side of the face under the ears.
 Mumps usually passes without causing serious damage to a person's health.
 Serious complications are rare, although it can cause deafness and meningitis.
 Other general symptoms often develop a few days before the glands swell, including: headache, joint pain, feeling sick, dry mouth, mild abdominal pain, feeling tired, loss of appetite, and a high temperature of 38C or above.
 You can catch mumps through direct contact with an infected person, or through the air when they cough or sneeze.
 The droplets can also survive and remain contagious on surfaces for a few hours.
-If you suspect you have mumps, stay away from others for at least five days after the swellings appear.
+If you suspect that you have mumps, please stay away from others for at least five days after the swellings appear.

 Rubella (German measles) is a mild disease caused by the rubella virus.
 Symptoms include fever and a distinctive red/pink rash.
 The rubella virus is passed on through droplets in the air from coughs and sneezes.
 Rubella is about as infectious as flu.
 Although rubella is a mild disease, if caught by pregnant women it can cause serious harm to the unborn baby.
 This is called congenital rubella syndrome.
 In the first three months of pregnancy this can cause eye problems, deafness, heart abnormalities and brain damage in the unborn baby.